CLASSIFICATION NO. 126

 Skill to: Supervise, direct, manage and evaluate assigned staff; oversee the maintenance of discipline and security among a large number of jail inmates; maintain a variety of records; review and prepare reports; analyze situations quickly and objectively and carry out a proper course of action; interpret court documents; use and care for assigned equipment; communicate effectively, both orally and in writing; establish and maintain effective working relationships with County employees and other agency personnel; obtain information through research, data extrapolation, interviews and observation; respond to requests and complaints from inmates, staff and the public.

 Must possess Certification as a Corrections Officer.

-Within one year of appointment, possess Middle Management Course Certification from the Department of Public Safety Standards and Training (DPSST).
+Within two years of appointment, possess Middle Management Certification from the Department of Public Safety Standards and Training (DPSST).

 Must successfully pass an extensive background investigation including national fingerprint records check.

 Driving may be necessary for County business.
 For position(s) with occasional/incidental driving, incumbents must possess a valid driver's license.
 Accommodation requests for an acceptable alternative method of transportation will be reviewed on an individual basis in compliance with State and Federal legislation.
 For position(s) with regular driving, incumbent(s) must also possess and maintain an acceptable driving record throughout the course of employment.

 MINIMUM RECRUITING STANDARDS